SurazRay/SevenWonders/README.md

 # SevenWonders
-This is a webpage that has brief information about the modern wonders of the world.\n Author - Suraj Ray
+This is a webpage that has brief information about the modern wonders of the world.
+Author - Suraj Ray